Prosthetic Heart Valve Thrombosis

 Diagnosis

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam may be done.

-Images evaluate your heart and surrounding structures.
+Images may be need to check the heart and chest.
 These may include:

 • Echocardiogram